bet4it/udbserver/README.md

 $ cargo run --example server
 ```

-Then you can connect it with a `GDB` client.
+Then you can connect it with `gdb-multiarch`.

 ## Installation